sonicretro/skdisasm/README.md

 The base directory contains two sets of build scripts - the Windows Batch files (*.bat), and the Lua scripts (*.lua).
 The Batch files are the simplest to use but will only work on Windows.
-The Lua scripts are cross platform (Windows, Mac, Linux, FreeBSD) but require Lua (5.3+) to be installed.
+The Lua scripts are cross platform (Windows, Mac, Linux, FreeBSD) but require Lua to be installed.
 The Batch files are ran by double-clicking them, while the Lua scripts are ran on the command line with 'lua nameOfScript'.

 buildS3         - Builds a byte-perfect copy of the Sonic 3 ROM. buildSK         - Builds a byte-perfect copy of the Sonic & Knuckles ROM. buildS3Complete - Builds a combined Sonic 3 & Knuckles ROM (using the 'Sonic3_Complete' flag detailed above). chkbitperfect   - Builds both an S3 ROM and an S&K ROM, then verifies that they are byte-identical to the original ROMs.

+The Lua scripts require Lua version 5.3.
+Earlier versions will cause errors about integer divisions ('//') and bit-shifts ('<<', '>>') not being recognised.

 ## Editing with SonLVL